Wakaba Station

 Wakaba Station (若葉駅, Wakaba-eki) is a passenger railway station located in the city of Sakado, Saitama, Japan, operated by the private railway operator Tōbu Railway.

 Lines

 Wakaba Station is served by the Tōbu Tōjō Line from Ikebukuro in Tokyo.
 Located between Tsurugashima and Sakado, it is 38.9 km from the Ikebukuro terminus.

-Rapid Express, Express, Semi express, and all-stations Local services stop at this station.
+Rapid Express, Express, Semi Express, and all-stations Local services stop at this station.

 Station layout

 The station consists of a single island platform serving two tracks.
 The station building is located above the platforms.

 Platforms

 History

 The station opened on 2 April 1979.
 The name "Wakaba" derived from the nearby Wakabadai housing estate.
 The station originally had an entrance on the east side only, but was extended in March 2004 with an entrance on the west side leading to a new station forecourt area.

 From 17 March 2012, station numbering was introduced on the Tōbu Tōjō Line, with Wakaba Station becoming "TJ-25".

 From March 2023, Wakaba Station became a Rapid Express service stop following the abolishment of the Rapid (快速, Kaisoku) services and reorganization of the Tōbu Tōjō Line services.
+In addition, through service via the Tōkyū Shin-yokohama Line, Sōtetsu Shin-yokohama Line, Sōtetsu Main Line, and Sōtetsu Izumino Line to Shin-Yokohama and Shōnandai commenced.